arso-project/sonar/sonar-client/README.md

 Create a new SonarClient. `opts` is an object with optional keys:

 - `endpoint`: The API endpoint to talk to.
 Default is `http://localhost:9191/api`
-- `island`: The island to talk to.
+- `collection`: The collection to talk to.
 Default is `default`.
 - `cache`: Cache records locally in memory.
 Default is `true`

-### Islands
+### Collections

 #### `await client.info()`

-Get a list of all islands available on this server.
+Get a list of all collections available on this server.

-#### `await client.createIsland(name, [opts])`
+#### `await client.createCollection(name, [opts])`

-Creates a island with name `name` on the Sonar server.
+Creates a collection with name `name` on the Sonar server.
 The name may not contain whitespaces. `opts` is an optional object with:

-- `key`: Hex string of an existing island.
-Will then sync this island instead of creating a new, empty island.
+- `key`: Hex string of an existing collection.
+Will then sync this collection instead of creating a new, empty collection.
-- `alias`: When setting key, `alias` is required and is your nick name within this island.
+- `alias`: When setting key, `alias` is required and is your nick name within this collection.

-#### `await client.updateIsland(config, [key])`
+#### `await client.updateCollection(config, [key])`

-Updates the config of the current island or the island with the optional parameter *key*.
+Updates the config of the current collection or the collection with the optional parameter *key*.

-Currently only the config option *share* (boolean) is supported that controls if an island is shared via p2p.
+Currently only the config option *share* (boolean) is supported that controls if an collection is shared via p2p.

 ### Schemas

 #### `await client.getSchemas()`

-Get all schemas in the current island.
+Get all schemas in the current collection.

 #### `await client.getSchema(schemaName)`

-Get schema `schemaName` in this island.
+Get schema `schemaName` in this collection.
 Throws if the schema does not exist.

 #### `await client.putSchema(schemaName, schema)`

-Add an new schema to the island. `schemaName` is a string, `schema` a [JSON schema](https://json-schema.org/) object.
+Add an new schema to the collection. `schemaName` is a string, `schema` a [JSON schema](https://json-schema.org/) object.

 ### Sources

 #### `client.putSource(key, info)`

-Adds a source new source with key `key` to the island. `key` should be the key of the local writer of a clone of this island.
+Adds a source new source with key `key` to the collection. `key` should be the key of the local writer of a clone of this collection.

 ### Database